Pandita Ramabai: Social activism

 While giving presentations in the U.S. to seek support for her work in India, Ramabai met American Suffragette and Women's rights activist, Frances Willard in July 1887.
-Willard invited Ramabai to speak at the national Woman's Christian Temperance Union convention in November 1887 where she gained the support of this large women's organization.
+Willard invited Ramabai to speak at the national Woman's Christian Temperance Union convention in November 1887 where she gained the support of this large women's organisation.
 She returned to India in June 1888 as a National Lecturer for the WCTU.
 Mary Greenleaf Clement Leavitt, the first World Missionary of the WCTU, was already there when Ramabai returned, but they did not meet.
-Ramabai worked however with the WCTU of India once it was officially organized in 1893.
+Ramabai worked however with the WCTU of India once it was officially organised in 1893.